 - Ensure our school leaders are talking about the Trust mission, vision, and strategic plan.
-Alongside the Trust Leaders of Education, they will be the advocates of what we are doing, supported by a culture of invitation and celebration. - Fund and develop the capacity for additional Chaplaincy work across our family of schools, with a Chaplain working across schools, supporting spiritual development, mission, charity, and transition, all through a deep bond of connections between staff and students across schools - Develop capacity to support improvement of leadership and curriculum development.
-Ensure this capacity development results in opportunities for recruitment and retention. - Rapidly develop the capacity to work with cohorts of teachers who need to improve. - Establish pathway from internship to Apprentice Teacher / Initial Teacher Training within the MAT that allows us to consciously recruit Catholic teachers our future Catholic leaders. - Establish progression opportunities (Trust Leader of Education) across the MAT that will retain great teachers and attract the best candidates externally increasing the talent pool available for senior leadership.
+Alongside the Trust Leaders of Education, they will be the advocates of what we are doing, supported by a culture of invitation and celebration. - Fund and develop the capacity for additional Chaplaincy work across our family of schools, with a Chaplain working across schools, supporting spiritual development, mission, charity, and transition, all through a deep bond of connections between staff and students across schools. - Develop capacity to support improvement of leadership and curriculum development.
+Ensure this capacity development results in opportunities for recruitment and retention. - Rapidly develop the capacity to work with cohorts of teachers who need to improve. - Establish pathway from internship to Apprentice Teacher / Initial Teacher Training within the MAT that allows us to consciously recruit Catholic teachers our future Catholic leaders. - Establish progression opportunities across the MAT that will retain great teachers and support staff and attract the best candidates externally increasing the talent pool available for senior leadership.

 In addition to these objectives, it is our intention to continue to grow, fulfilling the vision of the Diocese as we do so.
-In line with previous objectives, by the end of April 2023 we will have added 1 new school to our Trust, and it is our intention to add two further schools to our Trust for the start of the academic year 2024-2025.
+In line with previous objectives, in September 2024 we are expecting two school to join the Trust with a further school joining in the academic year 2024-25.
+In the academic year 2025-26 we expect the final two schools to join our Trust.
 Our growth is essential to the development of our school improvement capacity.
 The economies of scale realised through growth increase over time, and the growth of our improvement team is dependent on this growth.

-v.
-The main activities for achieving objectives the Trust will undertake will be:

-- To develop the capacity for recruitment and retention of excellent staff across out Trust through: - i.
-Further develop the STCAT Internship Programme following a successful first year, extending reach to a preinternship programme for current sixth form students as a pathway into teaching. - ii.
-Launch the STCAT SCITT from September 2023 with a cohort 10-12 primary teachers. - iii.
-Embed the STCAT ECT Programme - iv.
-Implement STCAT Middle Leadership Induction and Development Programme complementing National Professional Qualifications - v.
-Further develop the capacity of the Trust leadership team, extending capacity in primary schools in particular - vi.
-Extension of our Apprenticeship Programme with strategic partner identified ensuring we have pathways for development across IT, estates and finance - Establish School Improvement Framework for use from September 2023, providing benchmark for excellence, support and challenge - Establish the foundations for co-construction of curriculum and pedagogy across secondary schools and primary schools - Further develop operational efficiencies with next phase of operation review.
+- v.
+The main activities for achieving objectives the Trust will undertake will be: - Develop the capacity for recruitment and retention of excellent staff across our Trust through: - i.
+Embedding the STCAT SCITT from September 2024 with a cohort 10-12 primary teachers and 6 9 secondary teachers. - ii.
+Embedding the STCAT ECT Programme - iii.
+Embedding the School Improvement Framework, driving capacity in quality leadership through training staff in the implementation of the framework. - iv.
+Further developing the capacity of the Trust leadership team, reinforcing capacity in primary schools in particular - v.
+Further extending our Apprenticeship Programme with strategic partner identified ensuring we have pathways for development across IT, estates and finance - Embed the School Improvement Framework and the Headteacher One-to-One Programme as a tool to drive outstanding self-evaluation, providing benchmark for excellence, support and challenge - Establish the foundations for co-construction of curriculum and pedagogy across secondary schools and primary schools - Further develop operational efficiencies with next phase of operation review.
 We are seeking to transform financial and Human Resources functions over the course of the year and simplify budget setting to assure spending in line with integrated curriculum led financial planning. - Establish resilience in staffing for estates, complementing Trust based staff with third party providers adding capacity in each area of the Trust.